RaulOliveira20/IR_and_MIPS_code_generation/README.md

 	i_return t10
 ```

-Running SWI-Prolog, we do these commands to run the program:
+Running SWI-Prolog, we do these commands to run the program and generate the IR code:

 ```?- consult('TACL.pl').```

 and then

 ```?- main('factorial.pl').```

+where "factorial.pl" would have the AST in prolog terms of the factorial program, shown above.

+NOTE: the input files cannot have an empty line after the last function, otherwise it will give an error.

 # MIPS generation